Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-If we would find extraterrestrial life, people would become more fascinated than scared, according to a new study.
+If we were to find extraterrestrial life, people would become more fascinated than scared, according to a new study.

 This is the first time this type of psychological research has been undertaken on the subject, according to the researchers involved.
-The team led by Michael Varnum at the Arizona State University examined how the media reported about possible life on other moons and planets.
+The team led by Michael Varnum at Arizona State University examined how the media reported on possible life on other moons and planets.

 “The order and language used is noticeably much more positive than negative,”